 Who conducts this test?

-I suspect this test is conducted by Google themselves with the help of the companies that hires evaluators, on behalf of Google.
+I suspect this test is conducted by Google themselves with the help of the companies that hire evaluators, on their behalf.

 Because every time there is a test in Appen, there is test in Lionbridge as well.